Entropy-based random quantum states: Metric-induced random density matrices: known approaches

 \section{Metric-induced random density matrices: known approaches}

 \

 We begin with an overview of preexisting methods for generating random quantum states.
-Let $\mathcal{H}\simeq \mathbb{C}^N$ be an $N$-dimensional Hilbert space and $\mathcal{S}(\mathcal{H})$ be the set of positive, normalised density matrices.
+Let $\mathcal{H}\simeq \mathbb{C}^N$ be an $N$-dimensional Hilbert space and $\mathcal{S}(\mathcal{H})$ be the set of positive, normalised and full-rank density matrices.
 Random pure quantum states are uniquely characterised by the Haar distributed elements of the projective Hilbert space $\mathcal{P}(\mathcal{H})$ \cite{gibbons1992typical,wootters1990random}.
 When extending this to define random density matrices this uniqueness no longer holds and different distributions may be defined with different statistical properties \cite{zyczkowski2011generating}.
-There are currently two known recipes for generating a random density matrix.
+There are currently two known canonical recipes for generating a random density matrix from an uninformative prior.
 For the simplest method one begins by taking a random pure state from the doubled Hilbert space $\ket{\phi}\in \mathcal{H}\otimes \mathcal{\bar{H}}$ and then takes a partial trace to obtain the density matrix

+Here $A$ is a complex Gaussian $N\times N$ Ginibre matrix, and the resulting matrix $\rho_{HS}$ is distributed according to the Hilbert-Schmidt (HS) measure \cite{zyczkowski2003hilbert}.
+Its statistical features have been extensively investigated particularly in the context of entanglement entropy statistics of typical pure states \cite{page1993average,sanchez1995simple,sommers2004statistical,link2015geometry,christandl2014eigenvalue,kumar2020wishart}.
+The eigenvalues of the reduced density matrix $\vec{r}=(r_1,\cdots,r_N)\in\mathbb{R}^N_+$ follow the well-known distribution